Todar Mal: Life

 After the Sur dynasty was overthrown by the Mughals, Todar Mal continued in the service of the ruling power, which was now the Mughal Emperor Akbar.
 Under Akbar, he was placed in charge of Agra.
 Later, he was made governor of Gujarat.
 At various times, he also managed Akbar's Mint at Bengal and served in Punjab.
 Todar Mal's most significant contribution, which is appreciated even today, is that he overhauled the revenue system of Akbar's Mughal empire.
 Raja Todar Mal built a fortress-palace at Laharpur in the Sitapur district of Uttar Pradesh.
+Todar Mal also translated Bhagavata Purana into Persian.

 Beveridge records that Raja Todar Mal had got leave from Akbar and was on his way to Haridwar, but he received a letter from Akbar in which the latter is said to have written that "it was better to go on working and doing good to the world than to go on a pilgrimage."
-Todar Mal also translated Bhagavata Purana into Persian.

-Following Todar Mal's death on 8 November 1589 in Lahore, his body was cremated according to the Hindu traditions.
+Believing it morally wrong to disobey the emperor, he returned to resume his duties in Lahore, where he died a few days later on November 8, 1589, at the age of 66.
+Following his death in Lahore, his body was cremated according to the Hindu traditions.
 Raja Bhagwan Das, his colleague in the charge of Lahore, was present at the ceremony.
 Of his two sons, Dhari was killed in a battle in Sindh.
 Another son, Kalyan Das, was sent by Todar Mal to subdue the Raja of Kumaon in the Himalayas.
 He rose to become the Finance Minister in Akbar's Darbar.